How To Save Someone Else's Instagram Story So You Always Remember That Time Your Niece Wrestled A Yorkie

-Here's the lowdown: Before this year, Instagram users could take all the screenshots and screen recordings their hearts desired.
-But the social media platform began testing a new notification feature — which is already part of rival Snapchat — back in February, Newsweek reported.
-As part of the test, the user who captured the screenshot or recording of someone else's Instagram Story would receive a pop up that lets them know the other person will find out about it, according to Newsweek.
-In other words: Instagram warns you that you're going to be caught.
+Here's the lowdown: Before last winter, Instagram users could take all the screenshots and screen recordings their hearts desired.
+But the social media platform began testing a new notification feature — which is already part of rival Snapchat — back in February of 2018, Newsweek reported.
+As part of the test, the user who captured the screenshot or recording of someone else's Instagram Story would receive a pop up that let them know the other person would find out about it.

 An Instagram spokesperson told Newsweek at the time: